Joyal0501/Used-Phones-Tablets-Pricing-Dataset/README.md

 Analyzed and Vizualized data to get insights

-Did Standardization on featuers & then Used:
+Did Standardization on featuers & then divided Data into train-test ratio of 25%

+Models Used & Results:

 1. Linear Regression
       Scores: